sqonk/phext-datakit/README.md

 public function clip($lower, $upper, bool $inplace = false);

 /*
+    Reverse the current order of the values within the vector.
+If $inplace is TRUE then this method will modify the existing vector instead of returning a copy.
+*/
+public function reverse(bool $inplace = false)

+/*
     Swap the keys and values within the vector.
 If $inplace is TRUE then this method will modify the existing vector instead of returning a copy.